bdg9412/YOLO-RC-car/README.md

 ![4](./res/4.jpg)
 If you already bluetooth on, than you press connect button
 ![5](./res/5.jpg)
-Program detection object and trans information to arduino RC car
+Program detection object and send information to arduino RC car using bluetooth

 Reference:
 https://pjreddie.com/darknet/yolo/